 In 1904, Vega saw the arrival of a post office, the ever-present saloon, and a school, which doubled as a Masonic Lodge.

-In 1907, ranching brothers Pat and John Landergin purchased part of the LS Ranch, bringing in more settlers to the community.
-The next year the Landergins established a bank and when the railroad was completed in 1908, the town added a number of stores, two churches, a hotel and a blacksmith shop.
-Coming into its own, a newspaper called the Vega Sentinel was founded in March, 1909.
+In 1907, ranching brothers Pat and John Landergin purchased part of the LS Ranch, bringing more settlers to the community.
+The next year the Landergins established a bank, and when the railroad was completed in 1908, the town added several stores, two churches, a hotel, and a blacksmith shop.
+Coming into its own, a newspaper called the Vega Sentinel was founded in March 1909.
 Continuing to thrive, the Vega Sentinel proclaimed in 1914 of Vega:

 HOME OF OPPORTUNITY — VEGA HAS THE FOLLOWING BUSINESS PLACES

 In 1915 Vega won a five-year battle with the nearby town of Tascosa for the rights to County Seat.
 The county business was, at first, conducted in the Oldham Hotel until a permanent courthouse could be built.
 It wasn’t until 1927 that the town was finally incorporated.
 A few years later, on May 3, 1931, a fire leveled six of its downtown buildings west of the courthouse square.
 Unfortunately, another fire just two months later destroyed two more businesses north of the square, and Vega got busy establishing a formal water system within the town.

 When Route 66 arrived, Vega began to develop tourist courts, gas stations, shops, and services for the many travelers of the Mother Road.